 The Notes are offered when, as and if issued and received by the Underwriters.
 The issuance of the Notes is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
 Certain legal matters with respect to the Notes will be passed upon for the Underwriters by their counsel, Barclay Damon LLP, Albany, New York.
-It is anticipated that the Bond Anticipation Notes will be available for delivery on or about December 14, 2016, and that the Tax Anticipation Notes will be available for delivery on or about December 20, 2016, in each case through the facilities of DTC in Jersey City, New Jersey.
+It is anticipated that the Notes will be available for delivery on or about December 16, 2016, through the facilities of DTC in Jersey City, New Jersey.